onegreyonewhite/yauhc/README.md

 parameter but have configs only configmap will be deployed.
 Without `configs` and `image` nothing will be deployed.
 For deployments with `port` parameter automatically creates service with same port and same selector.

+If kind is not set explicitly, then it will be chosen according to the following principle:
+1. If there are volumes, the `StatefulSet` will be selected.
+2. If there are no volumes, then `Deployment` will be selected.

+You can also choose `DaemonSet` , but for them the volumes will match the path on the node.

 | Name                            | Required | Generic | Description                                                  | Value                                      |
 |---------------------------------|----------|---------|--------------------------------------------------------------|--------------------------------------------|